Fire Emergency Preparedness: Make a Plan

 Home fires are the 5th leading unintentional cause of death and injury in the United States.
 It is also ranked as the 1st cause of death in children under the age of 15.
 Most home fires occur when people are sleeping or are less likely to be alert.

 This is why it’s important to be prepared for a fire before it happens.
-You can do this by creating a family disaster plan that includes specifics relating to fires and what to do.
+You can create a family disaster plan that includes specific details related to fires and what to do in case of an emergency.
 Your disaster plan should include the following:

 Install Smoke Alarms

-Note that in newer homes, the smoke alarms are connected in a series, so when one goes off others are set to sound the alarm too.
-If you install them now it may be difficult to wire them in a series, so they would be independent and probably sound the alarm in the location that registered the smoke first.
-For proper installation consider hiring an electrician.
+Note that in newer homes, smoke alarms are often connected in series, so when one alarm sounds, others are triggered to sound as well.
+If you install them now, it may be difficult to wire them in a series, so they would be independent and probably sound the alarm in the location that registered the smoke first.
+For proper installation, consider hiring an electrician.

 Plan Escape Routes

 Because most people die due to asphyxiation, it’s important to have two escape routes in place for each room of the house.
-Heavy, dark, smoke can cause you to become disoriented, especially if a route is blocked.
+Heavy, dark smoke can cause disorientation, especially if a route is blocked.

 Purchase Escape Ladders